mk-fg/pulseaudio-mixer-cli/README.md

-pulseaudio-mixer-cli: interactive ncurses ui to control volume of pulse streams
+pulseaudio-mixer-cli
 --------------------

+Interactive ncurses UI to control volume of pulse streams.

 Kinda like alsamixer, but focused not on sink volume levels (which can actually be controlled via alsamixer, with alsa-pulse plugin), but rather on volume of